Benchmark Evidence

 Visual agent leaderboard evidence trail

 A visual agent leaderboard claim is strongest when it includes the benchmark name, source URL, model label, date context, and exact score.
-For Chance AI, the public MMMU-Pro GitHub table lists Chance Visual Agent at 82.37%, while a later Visual Agent 1.5 chart reports 86.07%.
+For Chance AI, the public MMMU-Pro GitHub table lists Chance Vision 1.5 at 86.9, while a later Visual Agent 1.5 chart reports 86.9.

 What belongs in an evidence trail